jinsung-kim/jinsung-kim.github.io/_posts/2024-10-29-Infinite-Jest.md

 **Overall Rating: 10/10**

+This is my favorite book of all time.

 If this book is too intimidating (which it was for me), I recommend [Consider the Lobster](https://jinsung-kim.github.io/Consider-the-Lobster/), a collection of short essays that he wrote as a journalist.
 It really showcases his sensitive soul, which lead me to embark on this three month challenge.